deltachat/deltachat-desktop/docs/THEMES.md

 delete this section after done before merge!

 - toggle hover
-- emoji picker border can be a bit more pronounced (especially for dark themes)
 - gallery
     - tabs // do we relly need that? we will transform it into a dialog and make new styles there anyway.